 In addition, this end of the light slides off and can be attached to the Manfrotto case as an alternative to the kickstand adapter provided for connecting the case to the tripod.

-This compact tripod has the professional quality you’d expect from Manfrotto, with rubber feet to prevent slipping.
+This mini tripod is one the best iPhone tripods on the market.
+It has rubber feet to prevent slipping.
 It weighs 0.22kg and is supplied with a small adaptor which, like the other adaptor mentioned above, slides onto the Manfrotto case’s beveled edge.
 At 18.5cm (closed) the tripod would easily fit in a jacket pocket, handbag or small rucksack.

 The ball-adaptor allows for the mounting plate to be angled (up to 35 degrees from vertical in any direction) once the push-button on the side of the tripod ball is pressed.
 Releasing the push-button locks the mount into position.